 California law distinguishes shoplifting from a commercial burglary.
 Shoplifting is the correct charge if someone enters a business during its regular business hours with the intent to steal property that has a value of $950 or less.
 Entering a store to commit a theft while the store is closed or entering with the intent to steal property worth more than $950 are examples of a commercial burglary.

 Entering a car or other vehicle with the intent to commit a theft or felony is also second-degree burglary, but only if the vehicle is locked.
 Burglaries of homes, stores, rooms, or other buildings can occur even if the premises are not locked.
 Except for vehicles, “breaking and entering” is no different from walking through an unlocked door.

 Both first and second are serious charges.
 However, first-degree counts as a strike under California’s three strikes law.
 On the other hand, second-degree, even when charged as a felony, does not count as a strike.
-Because of the severity of the three strikes law, you need an experienced burglary defense attorney to defend you against aggressive prosecution.
+Because of the severity of the three strikes law, you need an experienced Newport Beach burglary lawyer to defend you against aggressive prosecution.

 - Businesses, shops or stores

 - Stables or barns

 - Locked or sealed cargo containers

 To convict a defendant of a first-degree offense, a prosecutor must prove three elements: